GodotSteam/GodotSteam-Docs/docs/tutorials/c-sharp.md

 ## Where's The Mono Build?
 ==}

 To the point, GodotSteam does not have a C# version currently.
-I tried once or twice to compile a version with Mono and it failed; I have yet to attempt this again.

-That doesn't mean it isn't on the to-do list but there is no timeline for when this will happen.
-However, anyone and everyone is welcome to make that work and submit a pull request for it!
+I am in the process of adding said builds to our Github Actions list so we can start producing them with every update!

 {==
 ## Workarounds
 ==}

-Another user from the Discord, **jolexxa**, mentions this advice:

-"My current recommendation is to use GodotSteam as a GDExtension and write 'glue' code in GDScript that can be called from C# to interface with Steam.
-Definitely a little overhead to doing that but it shouldn't be much worse that interfacing with the engine normally from C#."
+Thankfully, for those of you using the GDExtension version of the project, there is a lovely project that will help!
+Thanks to LauraWebdev, we have this cool plug-in: [GodtoSteam C# Bindings]](https://github.com/LauraWebdev/GodotSteam_CSharpBindings){ target="\_blank" }

+While I am still trying to get up to speed on all this C# business, you can read more about how it works on Github.
+There are even some excellent pieces of example code!

 {==
 ## Other Resources